Yoplay8/Flash-Cards/README.md

 My current background will work for now but I really want to change the layout or something.
 I feel the background is bland.
 I'm not an artist but I can make a good judgment on what's looks better.

 I am using JavaScript at the moment but I could add in some JQuery for experience and simplicity for coding.

+Make sure to center all text.
+I was getting a little sloppy.